innovationgarage/BeachMaid/README.md

 ![](platform/svg/Workpiece%2038%20(ALL%20(unique)%20PIECES%20v1.1)/quantity.PNG)

 ### Plastic pieces
-The list of needed printed parts is (56 total pieces): https://github.com/innovationgarage/epimp-body/tree/master/platform/stl
+The list of needed printed parts is (56 total pieces, by the quantity specified in the filename): https://github.com/innovationgarage/epimp-body/tree/master/platform/stl

 ## Assembly